In this guide we’ll look at the best dremel tools.

 The Dremel 8100 Cordless Rotary Tool has a 1.3 Ah lithium-ion battery, powerful 7.2 V motor with variable speed of 5,000-33,000 rpm and comes with 15 accessories.

-The Dremel comes with a detailer’s grip for precision work as well as 15 accessories which allow you to drill, cut, sand, sharpen, polish and engrave.
+The dremel 8100 comes with a detailer’s grip for precision work as well as 15 accessories which allow you to drill, cut, sand, sharpen, polish and engrave.
 The set comes in a sturdy soft bag that keeps everything together.
 It also comes with an instruction manual and DVD.

-This is a good mid-range Dremel that is capable of a range of tasks and ideal for smaller household tasks and hobbies.
+This is a good mid-range dremel tool that is capable of a range of tasks and ideal for smaller household tasks and hobbies.

 Dremel 220 Multi Purpose Workstation Review

-The Dremel Multi-Purpose Workstation makes it even easier to do a multitude of tasks with your Dremel as it holds the Dremel in place and frees up your hands.
+The Dremel Multi-Purpose Workstation makes it even easier to perform a multitude of dremel-related tasks as the workstation holds the Dremel in place and frees up your hands.

-This a 3-in-1 workstation holds your Dremel in place and includes cord management to keep the mains lead out of the way.
-The Dremel fits into the holder neatly and is held in a fixed position allowing you to run the material over the accessory with two hands.
-It also works as a drill press allowing you to drill vertically or at any angle.
+This a 3-in-1 workstation.
+A cord management system keeps the mains lead out of the way.
+The dremel tool fits neatly onto the dremel stand and is held in a fixed position allowing you to run the material over the accessory with two hands.
+The dremel workstation also works as a drill press allowing you to drill vertically or at any angle.

 Dremel Tool Buyer’s Guide